xaionaro-go/echox/website/content/middleware/csrf.md

 #### Server-side

-`Echo#Context` using `ContextKey` and passed to the client via template.
+CSRF token can be accessed from `Echo#Context` using `ContextKey` and passed to the client via template.

 #### Client-side

-CSRF token is also available to the client via CSRF cookie.
+CSRF token can be accessed from CSRF cookie.